nginxinc/nginx-basics-workshops/lab/load_balancing/load_balancing.md

 ## Exercise 2: Inspect the nginx configuration and rewrite logs

-1. Once again, inspec the `nginx.conf` file.
+1. Once again, inspect the `nginx.conf` file.
 Note the following:

  * `include /etc/nginx/conf.d/*.conf` statement for inclusion of further NGINX Plus configuration files.
  * Note the commented out `# TCP/UDP proxy and load balancing block` This is an example of using the “stream” context